-Boloco's loyalty program is great because it's simple and to the point.
-After every 50$ spent, the customer gets a free item from the menu.
-It doesn't matter if that item is an extra-large burrito or just a side of guac, the customer has the entire menu to choose from for their reward.
+Boloco’s loyalty program is great because it’s simple and to the point.
+After every $50 spent, customers receive a free item.
+It doesn’t matter if the item is an extra-large burrito or just a side of guac — the customer can choose their reward from the full menu.

-A customer success manager (CSM) can significantly influence the customer experience by removing roadblocks that create friction after a purchase is made.
-CSMs are assigned to customer accounts where they monitor activity and look for opportunities to improve the customer's experience.
-Part of this involves troubleshooting and answering questions, but most of it is strategizing how the customer will succeed after they purchase something from the brand.
+A customer success manager can influence the customer experience by removing post-purchase roadblocks that affect customer success as CSMs are assigned to customer accounts to look for opportunities to improve customer experience.
+Part of this involves troubleshooting and answering questions, but most of it is strategizing how the customer will succeed after purchasing something from the brand.

 Business Example: HubSpot

 From prospect to evangelist, HubSpot's customer success managers have a direct impact on the customer experience.
 They guide new customers through the onboarding process and support them via phone and email throughout the rest of the customer journey.
-This provides users with a reliable resource they can reach out to whenever they want to learn how to use a product, have a question about a service, or are interested in buying something new from the company.
+They act as a reliable resource always available for help, whether customers want to learn how to use a product or express interest in buying something new from the company.

-First impressions can have a big influence on the customer experience, particularly right after a purchase is made.
-That's why it's important to offer an onboarding program where you can teach new customers how to use your product or service.
-This will ensure new users won't get frustrated learning your product and won't abandon it because they feel it's too complicated or doesn't fit their needs.
+First impressions can greatly influence the customer experience, particularly right after a purchase is made.
+An onboarding program where you teach new customers how to use your products can ensure they don’t get frustrated learning about your product on their own and won’t abandon it because they feel it’s too complicated or doesn’t fit their needs.

 Business Example: Duolingo

-Learning a new language takes time and many people give up before they master the language of their choosing.
-Duolingo understands this challenge and has thus designed its onboarding to optimize customer retention.
-It has an easy and interactive setup process so you can jump into lessons right away, and it's daily goal notifications, like the one below, act as a nice reminder to return the app each day.
+Learning a new language is a challenging process, and Duolingo understands this.
+It has designed an onboarding program to optimize customer retention with an easy and interactive setup process to help users begin their lessons, and reminder notifications, like the one pictured below, are a nice reminder to return to the app and continue making progress.

 Business Example: Spotify

-Spotify uses its Twitter account to respond to questions that followers have when using the app.
-It also encourages users to request new songs via Twitter so its team knows what type of music to add that the platform doesn't currently offer.
-This is a great way for Spotify to not only improve its product but to retain and attract customers as well.
+Spotify uses Twitter to respond to questions that people ask on the app.
+It also encourages users to request new songs via Twitter, so its team knows what type of music to add to the platform.
+It serves as a great way for Spotify to improve its product and retain and attract customers as well.

-If you're currently supporting customers via live chat, a great way to innovate their experience is by adding a chatbot to your website.
-Chatbots automate customer support functions saving time for both the customer and the support agent.
-Chatbots field basic service inquiries and direct customers to specialists when their problem is more complicated.
-This creates a balanced support system that appeals to both customers who are in a hurry and those who are looking for a more detailed explanation from your support team.
+A great way to innovate the customer experience is by adding chatbots to your website.
+It automates support functions, saving time for both customers and support reps.
+Chatbots also field basic service inquiries and connect customers to the right reps when needed.
+This creates a balanced support system for customers in a hurry and those looking for a more detailed response from your agents.

 Business Example: Cleo

-Cleo is an AI-powered budget management app that helps people spend their money more efficiently.
-Cleo's chatbot gives users advice that can help them meet their daily spending limits and better adhere to their budget.
-Cleo can even personalize it's messaging so that it criticizes or praises the user based on whether or not they meet their daily goals.
+Cleo is an AI-powered budget management app that helps people spend their money more efficiently, and its chatbot gives users advice to better adhere to their budget.
+Cleo can even personalize its messaging to support and encourage users based on whether they meet their daily goals.

-You can really change up your customer experience by adding gamified elements throughout the pre- and post-purchase journey.
 Gamification takes regular — often dull — activities and turns them into fun, interactive experiences.
-This keeps customers engaged with your brand even when you're asking them to complete menial tasks like filling out a survey or paying a bill.
+You can really change up your customer experience by adding gamified elements to the customer journey by keeping them engaged with your brand even when asking them to complete menial tasks like filling out a survey or paying a bill.

 Business Example: Tim Horton's

-Tim Horton's recently upgraded its loyalty program to include gamified elements within its mobile app.
-Now, users can play games and "level up" while they work towards earning rewards that they can redeem at Tim Horton's restaurants.
-This is a great way to keep the brand top of mind and encourage customers to return to the business, even though the games don't directly relate to Tim Horton's products.
+Tim Horton's loyalty program to includes gamified elements within its mobile app.
+Users can play games and "level up" while they work towards earning rewards to can redeem at Tim Horton's restaurants.
+It’s a great way to keep the brand top of mind and encourage customers to return to the business, even though the games don't directly relate to Tim Horton's products.

 Business Example: Comcast Xfinity